 Ginzburg, Natalia Levi nətäl´yə lē´vē gĭn´sbûrg [key]

 , 1916–91, Italian novelist.
-Because she and her husband Leone Ginzburg were Jewish, they were confined to a small village from 1940 to 1943; her husband later died in prison.
+Because she and her husband Leone Ginzburg were Jewish, they were confined to a small village from 1940 to 1943; her husband later died in a Rome prison.
 Strongly affected by the pain and disruptions of World War II, she wrote about the war's effects on families.
-Her understated, yet elegant, style reflects an impatience with artifice and hypocrisy.
-Her best-known novels are The Road to the City
+Her terse, understated, yet elegant, style reflects an impatience with artifice and hypocrisy.
+Her best-known novels and novellas include The Road to the City

-(tr.
-1963).
-A number of her translated essays were included in the collection A Place to Live
+(1963, tr.
+2017), widely considered her finest book.
+A number of her essays are translated in A Place to Live

 See more Encyclopedia articles on: Italian Literature: Biographies